isomerpages/nlb-learning/_reading/Preschoolers/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> SING-LIT (4 min)</b><br>
-Discover the array of Sing-Lit stories to share with your little ones.
+Discover the array of Sing-Lit stories to share with your little ones in this session!
 Find out the history behind Jurong Island Singapore’s National Flower (Vanda Miss Joaquim) in this video.

 You can even take your child on a literary trail based on the stories that were featured.</p>
   </div>